ffcg/ffcg-labs/GCP_INGEST_LAB.md

     SELECT ... as average_height_cm FROM `serverless-labs-328806.jonasahnstedt_hello_ingest.hw_25000_csv`
     ```

-1. What's the average weight?
+1. What's the average weight in pounts?
 In kilograms?

     ```sql
     SELECT AVG(Weight_Pounds_) as average_weight FROM `serverless-labs-328806.jonasahnstedt_hello_ingest.hw_25000_csv`